 Map to CloudCache: Select the option to store the backups in local storage configured as part of the CloudCache.
 To use this option you must first configure the CloudCache.
-For more information, see Configure Phoenix CloudCache.
+For more information, see Configure CloudCache.

 When you unmap a CloudCache, the subsequent backups are taken directly to the cloud storage and instant restore of the virtual machine is not possible.

 CloudCache: Select the CloudCache you want to use.
 You must select a CloudCache that belongs to the same data center.
 If you want to restore the virtual machine instantly, select a Linux CloudCache.

 When you change the CloudCache, the subsequent backups will be saved to the new local storage.
 Also, the first backup after the update will be a full backup.

 Retain backups for: Select the number of days you want to retain the backups in the local storage.

 Instant Restore: Select this option to instantly restore virtual machines from CloudCache.
 If this option is disabled, map the selected virtual machine to Linux CloudCache.